Mercury Capri: Capri (1970–1975)

 In its adaptation to the American market, the Capri saw several minor revisions, with the two rectangular headlights of the Ford Capri replaced by four circular headlamps (shared with some upscale Capri models sold for the European market e.g. the RS or GT - the rectangular lighting did not meet FMVSS 108), grille-mounted turn signals, and side marker lights; Rostyle wheels were fitted as standard equipment.
 While produced in Germany as a variant of the Ford Cortina, the Capri adopted powertrain commonality with the newly introduced Ford Pinto.
-Originally powered by a 1.6L Kent "crossflow" inline-four, the Capri received a 2.0L "OHC" inline-4 for 1971.
-As an option, for 1972, Mercury introduced a 2.6L Cologne V6, becoming the first American-market vehicle marketed by Ford Motor Company with a V6 engine.
-For 1974, the V6 was enlarged to 2.8L, as Ford revised castings for both the engine block and cylinder heads.
+Originally powered by a 1.6 L Kent "crossflow" inline-four, the Capri received a 2.0 L "OHC" inline-four for 1971.
+As an option, for 1972, Mercury introduced a 2.6 L Cologne V6, becoming the first American-market vehicle marketed by Ford Motor Company with a V6 engine.
+For 1974, the V6 was enlarged to 2.8 L, as Ford revised castings for both the engine block and cylinder heads.

-For 1973, the front bumper underwent a revision to comply with 5-mph bumper standards.
+For 1973, the front bumper was revised to comply with 5-mph bumper standards.
 The previous chrome bumper was reinforced with a steel tube and attached to the frame with shock absorbers (extending the length of the body several inches).
-As part of the change, the Capri saw revisions to the grille, taillamps, and its rear quarter trim grilles.
+As part of the change, the Capri saw revisions to the grille, tail lights, and its rear quarter trim grilles.
 As part of an interior revision, the Capri was given a new steering wheel, dashboard, and seat trim along with a redesigned wiring harness.
 For 1974, 5 mph bumpers were fitted to both front and rear, replacing the previous chrome tube bumpers with reinforced body-colored plastic bumpers.

 A Mercury version of the Ford Mustang II badged as a Capri (as evidenced by a proposal using the Mustang II's 2+2 body with a rounded rear quarter window style and characteristic bodyside sculpting) was briefly considered, but the strong sales of the Ford Capri (Mk1) as a captive import shelved those plans.